mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Indoor and Outdoor Sports and Recreation

 - **Outdoor** Sports and Recreation:
     - No capacity limits for participants.
-Includes games, practices, competitions/ tournaments, day camps, rehearsals and recitals.
-    - Spectator capacity limited to 50% of the capacity of a place.
+    - Spectator capacity limited to 50% of the capacity of a place or 250 people, whichever is lower.
 This includes other teams who are not active on the field of play and spectators should maintain a two-metre distance whenever reasonably possible.
     - No group activities outside of practice time or games, come ready to play and limit group time indoors (e.g. in dressing rooms).
 - **Indoor** Sports and Recreation:
     - All parent, coaches and spectators aged 18 and up will also need to be fully immunized and require proof of vaccination.
-    - Indoor sporting and recreation capacity is reduced to 50% for spectators.
+    - Indoor sporting and recreation capacity is reduced to 50% for spectators or 250 people, whichever is lower.
 While games and practices can continue, no tournaments will be permitted.
     - No group activities outside of practice time or games, come ready to play and limit group time indoors (e.g. in dressing rooms).

 #### COVID-19 Rapid Testing for Youth (12-17) for Indoor Sports